 Keystone Woods Lake Dam has seen significant improvement regarding maintenance and repairs, particularly through the auxiliary spillway and at the outlet of the principal spillway.
-In addition, WHOA prepared a drawdown plan for the purpose of lowering the lake for maintenance or for emergency situations.
+Some of the previously noted watercraft had been moved from the dam to the pool at the club house.
 However, several natural and manmade encroachments remain that will require enhanced monitoring, additional studies, removal and/or rehabilitation.
 In particular, trees, brush, and landscaping located on several portions of the dam.
 The concrete patio cut into the embankment effectively lowers the crest elevation of the dam.
 Further, critical analyses are needed to determine the actual spillway capacity and factors of safety for embankment slope stability in accordance with IDNR guidelines.